-The Grants of Plan-Based Awards for Fiscal 2010 table outlines estimated future payouts under non-equity incentive plan awards.
-Based on Cintas' EPS and sales growth for fiscal 2010, Mr. S. D. Farmer received a bonus of \$387,000.
-As with all named executive officers, the Compensation Committee adjusted Cintas' EPS for fiscal 2010 of \$1.40 per diluted share to exclude certain one-time special charges totaling \$0.09 per diluted share.
-As a result, fiscal 2010 EPS adjusted for one-time special charges was \$1.49 per diluted share compared to a fiscal 2010 plan EPS of \$1.48 per diluted share.
-Mr. S. D. Farmer received \$95,000 based on the performance of the non-financial goals outlined above.
-Mr. S. D. Farmer's total fiscal 2010 annual cash incentive award was \$482,000.
+The Grants of Plan-Based Awards for Fiscal 2011 table outlines estimated possible payouts under this non-equity incentive plan award.
+Based on Cintas' EPS and sales growth for fiscal 2011, Mr. S. D. Farmer received an annual cash incentive award of \$624,000.
+Fiscal 2011 EPS was \$1.68 per diluted share and fiscal 2011 sales growth was 7.4%.
+Mr. S. D. Farmer received \$60,000 based on the performance of the non-financial goals outlined above.
+His individual performance level was "Meets Most Goals".
+Mr. S. D. Farmer's total fiscal 2011 annual cash incentive award was \$684,000.

-For fiscal 2010, the Committee approved a total compensation plan for Mr. Holloman.
-The aggregate amount of Mr. Holloman's annual cash incentive for fiscal 2010 is comprised of the financial objectives of fiscal 2010 Cintas EPS, fiscal 2010 sales for operations within his responsibility and the accomplishment of certain corporate non-financial goals.
-The sales growth goals were established with reference to the operating plans for operations within Mr. Holloman's responsibility for fiscal 2010.
-The percentage of the target annual cash incentive related to fiscal 2010 Cintas EPS, the growth of fiscal 2010 sales for operations within his responsibility and the non-financial goals relating to employee diversity, turnover and safety are 37.5%, 37.5% and 25%, respectively.
-The Executive Incentive Plan provided that if Cintas met the targeted EPS and sales for operations within his responsibility and the other non-financial goals, Mr. Holloman would receive a target annual cash incentive of \$212,000.
+For fiscal 2011, the Committee approved a total compensation plan for Mr. Holloman.
+The aggregate amount of Mr. Holloman's annual cash incentive for fiscal 2011 is comprised of the financial objectives of fiscal 2011 Cintas EPS, fiscal 2011 sales growth for operations within his responsibility, fiscal 2011 net income for the Rental division and the accomplishment of certain non-financial goals.
+The sales growth and net income goals were established with reference to the operating plans for operations within Mr. Holloman's responsibility for fiscal 2011.
+The percentage of the target annual cash incentive related to fiscal 2011 Cintas EPS, the growth of fiscal 2011 sales for operations within his responsibility, the fiscal 2011 net income for the Rental division and the non-financial goals relating to employee diversity, turnover and safety are 30%, 30%, 15% and 25%, respectively.
+The Executive Incentive Plan provided that if Cintas met the targeted EPS as well as sales growth and net income for operations within his responsibility and the other non-financial goals, Mr. Holloman would receive a target annual cash incentive of \$250,000.
 Based upon the overall achievement of these objectives, Mr. Holloman could earn 0% up to a maximum of 200% of the target annual cash incentive.